 Hamamatsucho Station and the adjacent Daimon Station are together a major commuter hub for anyone traveling on the Toei Asakusa and Oedo Lines and the JR Keihin-Tohoku and Yamanote Lines.
 Be careful — once you get off the monorail, the connecting stations are spread out a little bit and are not easy to navigate, so check before you leave the ticket gates that you are going in the right direction.

-You should also note that you can actually use a JR Pass on the monorail, however, if you are intending to do a lot of traveling the following day, it is best to hold off on activating the pass until you are ready to start your big adventure as you would be wasting a full day of your pass on a ride that costs less than ¥500.
+You should also note that you can actually use a JR Pass on the monorail, however, if you are intending to do a lot of traveling the following day, it is best to hold off on activating the pass until you are ready to start your big adventure as you would be wasting a full day of your pass on a ride.

 Bus Options from Haneda Airport